Rodaviva29/StripeCord/README.md

 Core concept inspired by [Androz2091/stripe-discord-bot](https://github.com/Androz2091/stripe-discord-bot).

-This version is a simplified version with JavaScript instead of TypeScript

-**Database Core**: Mongo DB Atlas instead of PostGres to be ready to go!

-NOTE: If you want to change the database type to SQL, I can open a branch for you, give me a thumbs up!
+This version uses JavaScript instead of TypeScript and noSQL (MongoDB) instead of SQL.
+Want to switch to SQL?
+Just give me a thumbs up and I’ll create a branch for you!

 ---